European Shorthair Cat

 Eyes

-The European Shorthair cat may have eyes of any color including blue, green, blue-green, amber, gold, and brown.
-Some European Shorthair cats have eyes in two different colors.
+The rounded, open eyes are widely separated and set slightly oblique.
+The European Shorthair cat's eye may be blue, green, amber, or odd (eyes in two different colors).
 Odd-eyed cats typically have one amber eye and one blue eye.

 Legs & Paws

-The legs should be strong and well proportioned.
-The paws should be rounded, with a strong appearance.
+The legs are strong and well proportioned.
+The paws are rounded, with a strong appearance.

 Tail

-The tail should be of medium-long length, with a slight taper toward the end.
+The tail is of medium-long length, with a slight taper toward the end.

 Body